 How to Build a Career in Sustainable Fashion

 The complete guide to landing a role at an ethical or sustainable fashion brand.
-From building the right skills to finding the best employers — everything you need to make your move.
+From building the right skills to finding the best employers, this is everything you need to make your move.

 Step-by-step: breaking into sustainable fashion